-Infrastructure-as-Code (IaC) using tools like Terraform and AWS CloudFormation has become a core component of IT provisioning and administration in the cloud.
+Tools like Terraform that enable infrastructure as code (IaC) have become a core component of IT provisioning and administration in the cloud.
 Validating IaC configurations is another key component of CSPM.

 IaC security tools and practices allow engineers to find and remediate security problems within IaC templates.
 The goal is to minimize the risk of inadvertently introducing security problems via IaC.
 IaC security is a part of posture management in that it introduces governance designed to mitigate security risks.